How would treating time as a variable that we can influence change the way we behave and the choices we make?

 Don’t fall into the trap of thinking that life is too short.
 If you assume the opposite then many of the decisions you make will be different (and probably better, in the long run).
 You likely have tens of thousands of days, which is more than enough to do amazing things, provided you don’t flail.

-Understand, if you do those things, that you get to decide how quickly your time flies.
+Understand, if you do those things, then you get to decide how quickly your time flies.

 Credit for this expression to Nik Wakelin, who was the first person to put this idea into succinct words for me. ↩︎